The communication styles you’ll encounter when working in a team

 But, they may also be indecisive and prone to seeking approval.

-When it comes to their communication style, ENFJs tend to be persuasive, affectionate, and encouraging communicators.
+When it comes to their style of communication, ENFJs tend to be persuasive, affectionate, and encouraging communicators.

 They want to understand what other people find important, so that they can improve the situation for all the people they are conversing with.